 Compensatory picks are awarded based on a formula the primary factor of which is a team’s NET losses of unrestricted free agency the previous year.
 These picks are added on at the end of the assigned round.
 As part of the CBA there must be a minimum of 255 players picked at each draft.
 If the total number of regular plus compensatory picks is less than 255 additional compensatory picks will be awarded to the teams with the highest picks in the first round starting with the team with the very first selection until the 255 number is reached.
 Assignment of comp picks usually is announced a few weeks before the draft.

-Teams have 10 minutes to make their picks in the first round; 7 in the second; and 5 in rounds 4-6 and 4 in the 7th round.
+Teams have 10 minutes to make their picks in the first round; 7 in the second; 5 in rounds 4-6; and 4 in the 7th round.
 A team going over the time limit may make their pick at any time after the clock runs out, but the team(s) with the succeeding pick(s) may make their picks as their turn indicates.